Reporting and Reconciling Travel Expenses Associated with Travel Cancellations due to COVID-19

 Please Note: The Contracts, Procurement, and Travel Teams are all currently working remotely.
 All phones are forwarded so you can continue to reach us through all the usual channels.

 Western is in the process of transitioning from TEM to Concur for Employee Travel and Expense Management.
 Please see our Concur Updates page for more information.

-Please remember that before you make any financial commitments for your travel, employees must FIRST have an approved Travel Authorization.
+Please remember that before you make any financial commitments for your travel, employees must FIRST have an approved Authorization Request.

 Travelers are required to choose the most economical and advantageous method of travel for the state.
 Sustainable transportation methods should be given priority.
 Exceptions may be granted for health and safety reasons.
 Please contact Travel Services for more information.

 Where can I find travel webforms?